MungoMeng/Panorama-OpticalFlow/README.md

 ![Input_requirement](https://github.com/MungoMeng/Panorama-OpticalFlow/blob/master/Figure/Input_requirement.png)

-Our code needs 6 photos with overlap as input.
+Before fed into this program, all photos need to be pre-processed with distortion/chromaticity correction and a coarse registration.
+Then, our code needs 6 pre-processed photos with overlap as input.
 Among them, 1 photo is captured by a vertical camera and is named `top.tif`, other 5 photos are captured by horizontal cameras and are named from `1.tif` to `5.tif`.
 All these 6 photos should be put into the same address.
-Before fed into this program, these 6 photos need to be pre-processed with distortion/chromaticity correction and a coarse registration.
-This part can be finished with many existing packages (e.g. [Hugin](http://hugin.sourceforge.net/)) and is not included in this repository.

 ### Build and Run